davidbludlow/vue-data-structures/README.md

 You can find more examples in the `examples` directory.

+## Tips

+- If you are doing `createCachedAugmenter(augmentFactory)` and `augmentFactory` has more than one parameter, then you must read the last paragraph of the documentation for `createCachedAugmenter()` in the source code.

 ## TypeScript Trouble Shooting

 - If you are using Vue 2 you will need to rename `Reactive` to `UnwrapNestedRefs`.